Amsterdam, New York: History

 Through the late 19th and early 20th centuries, Amsterdam was a destination for immigrants from Europe: Irish, Italian, Polish, and Lithuanian peoples, among others, who found work in the factories.

 In 1865, the population of Amsterdam was 5,135.
 New charters in 1854, 1865, and 1875 increased the size of the village.
 In 1885, Amsterdam incorporated as a city; it expanded by annexing Rockton to the north, and the former village of Port Jackson on the south side of the Mohawk River was annexed to become the fifth ward of the city.
 By 1920, the city's population was 33,524.

-In the Great Depression, the mills slowed down their output, but did not close.
+In the Great Depression, the mills slowed down their output but did not close.
 The city survived the two world wars without significant effect.
 Shortly after World War II, however, manufacturing in general began to move to the southern United States, where labor costs and taxes were lower.
 The mills of Amsterdam also shifted their jobs to the South.
 After a period in the South, that region lost industrial jobs to overseas locations.

 Additionally, the second and third generations of the city's immigrant families often left to go to college and did not return, as there were few jobs to attract college-educated citizens.
 The city attempted to re-create its industrial base, but these efforts were not particularly successful.

-Subsequent city and State projects intended for improved commuting and urban renewal resulted in eroding the local character of the city.
+Subsequent city and state projects intended for improved commuting and urban renewal resulted in eroding the local character of the city.
 As the city's website expresses it:

 In an attempt to draw people and business back to Amsterdam, the City and State began a program of urban renewal and arterial roadway construction, destroying much of the original fabric of downtown.
 Now, not only is there less to go downtown for, it's harder to get there.
 Once again, Amsterdam is somewhere to be bypassed on the way to somewhere else.

 In the early 21st century, post-industrial Amsterdam is still trying to re-invent itself.
 The city suffered serious flood damage in late August 2011, in the aftermath of Hurricane Irene.
 The flooding threatened properties at the river's edge due to erosion and water damage.

 Geography

+Amsterdam is in eastern Montgomery County, 17 mi northwest of Schenectady and 32 mi northwest of Albany, the state capital.
+It is bordered to the north and east by the town of Amsterdam and to the south and west by the town of Florida.